Cancer is a dreadful disease to be diagnosed with.

 Cancer is a disease that is caused by cells that divide and grow at an uncontrollable rate, resulting in cancerous cells that take over the place of other cells that serve important functions in the human body.

-These only account for 11 types of cancers, but, in total, there are over 200 different types of identified cancers.
+This only accounts for 11 types of cancers, but, in total, there are over 200 different types of identified cancers.

 Prior to discussing these details about bone cancer, we should first explain what bone cancer is.